 The fundamental triangle height is normally designated with the letter H. This is the height of the thread when the profile is extended to a sharp vee form.
 For 60-degree thread forms such as metric and Unified thread series, H equals 0.866025 times the thread pitch.

-A severe form of adhesive wear which occurs during sliding contact of one surface relative to another.
-Clumps of one-part stick to the mating part and break away from the surface.
+A severe form of adhesive wear occurs during sliding contact of one surface relative to another.
+Clumps of one part stick to the mating part and break away from the surface.
 (Can frequently occur when both the nut and bolt are made from stainless or high alloy steels, titanium or zinc coated fasteners.)

-Total distance between the underside of the nut to the bearing face of the bolt head; includes washer, gasket thickness etc.
+The total distance between the underside of the nut to the bearing face of the bolt head; includes washer, gasket thickness, etc.

 A joint in which the plates and material between the nut and bolt bearing surfaces have a high stiffness when subjected to compression by the bolt load.
 A joint is usually defined as hard if the bolt is tightened to its full torque and it rotates through an angle of 30 degrees or less after it has been tightened to its snug condition.

 The force under the head of a bolt or nut can exceed, at high preloads, the compressive yield strength of the clamped material.
-If this occurs excessive embedding and deformation can result in bolt preload loss.
-To overcome these hardened washers under the bolt head can be used to distribute the force over a wider area into the clamped material.
-A more modern alternative is to use a flange headed nuts and bolts.
+If this occurs, excessive embedding and deformation can result in bolt preload loss.
+To overcome these, hardened washers under the bolt head can be used to distribute the force over a wider area into the clamped material.
+A more modern alternative is to use flange-headed nuts and bolts.

 Heat tightening utilizes the thermal expansion characteristics of the bolt.
-The bolt is heated and expands: the nut is indexed (using the angle of turn method) and the system allowed to cool.
-As the bolt attempts to contract it is constrained longitudinally by the clamped material and a preload result.
-Methods of heating include direct flame, sheathed heating coil and carbon resistance elements.
+The bolt is heated and expands: the nut is indexed (using the angle of turn method), and the system is allowed to cool.
+As the bolt attempts to contract, it is constrained longitudinally by the clamped material and a preload result.
+Heating methods include direct flame, sheathed heating coil, and carbon resistance elements.
 The process is slow, especially if the strain in the bolt is to be measured since the system must return to ambient temperature for each measurement.
-This is not a widely used method and is generally used only on very large bolts.
+This method is not widely used and is generally used only on very large bolts.

 HELICAL SPRING WASHER

 Sometimes abbreviated to HSFG bolts.
-Bolts which are of high tensile strength used in conjunction with high strength nuts and hardened steel washers in structural steelwork.
-The bolts are tightened to a specified minimum shank tension so that transverse loads are transferred across the joint by friction between the plates rather than by shear across the bolt shank.
+High tensile strength bolts are used in conjunction with high-strength nuts and hardened steel washers in structural steelwork.
+The bolts are tightened to a specified minimum shank tension so that transverse loads are transferred across the joint by friction between the plates rather than shear across the bolt shank.

 HOLD AND DRIVE BOLTS

 Special bolts that have a tang at the threaded end of the shank.
-This tang is gripped by the tightening tool during assembly so that the reaction torque is absorbed whilst the nut is tightened from the same side.
+This tang is gripped by the tightening tool during assembly to absorb the reaction torque whilst the nut is tightened from the same side.
 Such bolts allow what used to have to be done by two men to become a one-man task.

-This term is used for the completion of maintenance work on a bolted joint when the joint is under loading.
+This term is used for completing maintenance work on a bolted joint when the joint is under loading.
 This can involve the replacement of individual bolts.
-There are risks both to the joint itself and to health and safety associated with this technique.
+There are risks to the joint and health and safety associated with this technique.

-A hydraulic tool used to tighten a fastener by stretching it rather than applying a large torque to the nut.
-After the fastener has been stretched, the nut is run down the thread to snug up with the joint, the hydraulically applied load is then removed resulting in tension being induced into the fastener.
+A hydraulic tool tightens a fastener by stretching it rather than applying a large torque to the nut.
+After the fastener has been stretched, the nut is run down the thread to snug up with the joint, the hydraulically applied load is then removed, resulting in tension induced into the fastener.

-Steel fasteners exposed to hydrogen can fail prematurely at a stress level well below the materials yield strength.
-Hydrogen embrittlement occurs in fasteners usually because of the part being exposed to hydrogen at some time during its manufacturing process, but it can also occur through in-service corrosion.
-Electroplating is generally considered to be a major cause of hydrogen absorption in steel fasteners due to the release of hydrogen during this process.
-Higher strength steels are more susceptible to hydrogen embrittlement than lower strength steels, however it is considered that there is no lower strength limit.
+Steel fasteners exposed to hydrogen can fail prematurely at a stress level well below the material’s yield strength.
+Hydrogen embrittlement occurs in fasteners usually because the part is exposed to hydrogen during its manufacturing process, but it can also occur through in-service corrosion.
+Electroplating is generally considered a major cause of hydrogen absorption in steel fasteners due to the release of hydrogen during this process.
+Higher strength steels are more susceptible to hydrogen embrittlement than lower strength steels, however, it is considered that there is no lower strength limit.
 Tests such as the incremental load hydrogen embrittlement test can be completed to assess if hydrogen embrittlement is present in a batch of fasteners.